Where can I buy copies of the Platform plays?

 Are the Platform plays published singly or as anthologies?

 All the titles in the Platform series are published individually, not as anthologies.
 The feedback we received from teachers and youth theatre directors is that the bulkiness of anthologies can make them overly cumbersome to use in rehearsals.
-We appreciate that anthologies can represent better value for money than single scripts, and this is part of the reason Tonic is selling scripts via this website for a special reduced rate of £4.50 per copy (normal price, £8.99) or even cheaper if you make a bulk order.
+We appreciate that anthologies can represent better value for money than single scripts, and this is part of the reason Tonic is selling scripts via this website for £4.50 per copy (normal price, £8.99) or even cheaper if you make a bulk order.
 By doing this, we hope the Platform scripts will remain affordable.

 Am I allowed to buy one copy of the script and photocopy it for my young people/students?